coingaming/moon/docs/proposal.md

 # Moon-elixir scaffold proposal
-version 0.1
+version 0.2

 ## Purpose of the Proposal
-The aim of this proposal is to expedite the frontend development process for common CRUD (Create, Read, Update, Delete) operations in the back-office area.
+The aim of this proposal is to streamline the frontend development process for common CRUD (Create, Read, Update, Delete) operations in the back-office area.
+This will be achieved by implementing a `mix` generator task that facilitates instant prototyping.
 The intention is to minimize the occurrence of breaking changes while adhering to the development standards of Phoenix.

 ## Workflow of the Proposal
 The proposal should initially be discussed within the MoonDS team and then presented to our library consumers for review and discussion.

 ## Subject of the Proposal
-The proposal involves the creation of a mix generator task called `moon.scaffold <Your.Data.Type.Module>`, which closely resembles the existing `phx.gen...` mix task.
+The proposal involves the creation of a mix generator task called `moon.scaffold <Your.Data.Type.Module>`, which closely resembles the existing `phx.gen...` mix tasks.
 <Your.Data.Type.Module> refers to a specific struct or Ecto.Schema.
+Other datatypes processing can be added later as well.

 The output of this generator task will be a compound component that encompasses all CRUD operations (including a table for listing) and its corresponding subcomponents.
 The generated table will have sortable and filterable columns, aligned with the fields in the original struct.
 Clicking on a row in the table will display a row card/form adjacent to the table.
 Additionally, a form with the necessary fields will be generated.
 An additional "{Item|List}Actions" components will encapsulate entity/list actions.